annettewilliamsoutsystems/docs-product/src/develop/ui/patterns/web/navigation/wizard.md

      ![](<images/wizard-image-23.png>)

-1. From the Toolbox, drag the Wizard widget onto the main content area of your application's screen.
+1. From the Toolbox, drag the Wizard widget into the Main Content area of your application's screen.

     ![](<images/wizard-image-1.png>)